top

 In a Wednesday World News Tonight story on the controversy surrounding the movie based on a novel, Jake Tapper noted: "Today at the Cannes film festival in France, the creators of the film tried to quell the controversy."
 The Real and Windows Media video, as well as MP3 audio, will be added to the posted version of this item.
 In the meantime, check the NewsBusters posting or the MRC's "Hear & See the Bias" page of videos: www.mrc.org

-Letterman's "Top Ten Signs the Government Is Spying on You" From the May 17 Late Show with David Letterman, the "Top Ten Signs the Government Is Spying on You."
+Letterman's "Top Ten Signs the Government From the May 17 Late Show with David Letterman, the "Top Ten Signs the Government Is Spying on You."
 Late Show home page: www.cbs.com 10.
 Post office wall has several photos of you sleeping 9.
 Your houseplant occasionally sneezes 8.
 Domino's keeps delivering to unmarked van parked across the street 7.
 Birthday card from your mom has several words blacked out 6.
 You get nominated for "Outstanding Lead Performance in an NSA Surveillance Video" 5.
 Your dishwasher functions are "Wash," "Rinse" and "Record" 4.
 Local news only reporting things that happen in your living room 3.
 Every time you say goodbye on the phone, you hear a strange voice say, "Roger that, Chico" 2.
 You googled a recipe for humus and the FBI raided your house 1.
 Suddenly discover there's an antenna bolted to your ass

 -- Brent Baker